IBMStreams/endpoint-monitor/README.md

 oc new-app \
  -f https://raw.githubusercontent.com/IBMStreams/endpoint-monitor/develop/openshift/templates/streams-endpoints.json \
  -p STREAMS_INSTANCE_NAME=<IBMStreamsInstance name> \
- -p JOB_GROUP=<job group pattern> \
+ -p JOB_GROUP=<job group> \
 ```

 * `STREAMS_INSTANCE_NAME` - Name of the Kubernetes object `IBMStreamsInstance` defined in the yaml file when creating the Streams instance.
-* `JOB_GROUP` - Job group pattern.
-Only jobs with groups that match this pattern will be monitored for REST operators. **Currently only a actual job group can be supplied, not a regular expression.**
+* `JOB_GROUP` - Job group name.
+Only jobs submitted to the specified group will be monitored for REST operators. **Currently only a actual job group can be supplied, not a regular expression.**

 The command may be used with additional parameters:
 * `NAME` - Name of the openshift/kubernetes service that provides access to the REST endpoint, defaults to `streams-endpoint-monitor`